airswap/airswap-about/guides/voters.md

 # Voters

 To participate in voting, your staked AST \(sAST\) balance will be used to determine the weight of your votes.
 AST is staked at a 1:1 rate and tokens are unstakeable **from 0% to 100% over the course of 20 weeks and locked for the first 4 weeks**.
-Learn how to [stake AST with your MetaMask wallet](https://community.airswap.io/t/guides-how-to-stake-ast-with-metamask/50).

 Reading up and informing yourself on each proposal is an important part of the process.
-Proposals can be browsed, reviewed, and contributed to in the [Proposal Discussions \(AIPs\)](https://community.airswap.io/c/proposals) category on Discourse.
+Proposals can be browsed, reviewed, and contributed to in the [Proposal Discussions \(AIPs\)](https://github.com/airswap/airswap-aips/issues) category on GitHub.
 Voters can often find additional context on [Discord](https://chat.airswap.io/).

 To browse and participate in votes, visit the [AirSwap governance portal](https://activate.codefi.network/staking/airswap/governance) on Codefi Activate.
 Note that voting is performed off-chain and does not cost gas \(ETH\).
 At the completion of each vote that you participate in, you’ll notice the Activate portal has updated your points balance.